lesagini/signer/README.md

 # signer
 A deaf and dumb aid project.
 Speech to text and text to speech conversion

-This was a team project which I completed with A.Mikela
+This was a team project which I completed with A.Mikela as part of our final year project in Electronics and Computer Engineering

   Items Required:
-  Arduino Uno
+  Arduino nano (Microcontroller)
-  Python IDE(Anaconda, Spyder, Python(x,y))
+  Python IDE & Android IDE
   MPU 6050
-  Push Buttons
   Flex Sensors
-  Resistors
-  Arduino USB cable type A/B
+  Resistors, Push buttons, LEDs
+  Bluetooth module (HC-05)
+  Android phone

+  The project uses the flex sensors and gyro mounted on a glove to translate hand motions into audio enabling the deaf communicate with the hearing.
+  And android application translates spoken word to text
   Steps:

-  1. Make connections between Arduino and MPU9150(SDA-A4 , SCL-A5 , Vcc-3.3V , GND-Ground , INT-Digital Pin 2)

-  2. Install Python and the required libraries.

-  3. Now burn the Arduino code in Arduino.
+  1. Burn the Arduino code in Arduino nano from the arduino IDE.

-  4. Now for Python part there are two steps:
+  2. Make the right connections as indicated in the schematic

+  3. Train the model:

-  Training : This Involves teaching the algorithm what kind of data it data it should expect.
-As of now each gesture is associated with   a character ( case sensitive ).
-This means that you can teach the algorithm a maximum of about 60 different gestures.
+  Training : This Involves teaching the algorithm what kind of data it should expect.

   Enter the following command in cmd to execute the python script. [port=your arduino com port, target= (gesture):(batch)]

-                            python start.py target=a:0 port=COM6
+                            python main.py target=a:0 port=COM6

+  NB: Bluetooth and USB use different serial ports so be sure to specify in code or cmd arguments...
+Also try different baudrates for better results.
   Train the model: trainign the model lets you save gestures and be able to use them later.

                             python learn.py

+  4. Run the program:

   Testing : Command for predictng a gesture and speech output

                             python start.py port=<YOUR_SERIAL_PORT> predict